-\ Of those modelled Head online to find out how we create the Knight Frank Wealth Sizing Model PART TWO The year passports lost their power Nothing quite reveals the true power of a passport like the inability to travel.
+Head online to find out how we create the Knight Frank Wealth Sizing Model PASSIONS The year passports lost their power HOME Nothing quite reveals the true power of a passport like the inability to travel.
 With the Covid-19 pandemic in full swing, many found their plans during 2020 restricted in ways never experienced before.
 The Wealth Report looks at what comes next t the start of 2020, a US passport-holder could claim visa-free access, or visa-onarrival, to 171 countries.
-Twelve months later that figure was 103. due to Covid-19 lockdowns and related travel restrictions.
+Twelve months later that figure was 103, due to Covid-19 lockdowns and related travel restrictions.
 A UAE passport began the year as the world's most powerful.
 It has now slipped to fourteenth place.
 If citizens of these two nations held residency or citizenship of another country, they would have considerably more freedom.
 Having never previously considered doing so, many UHNWIs - especially, according to a Bloomberg report, US citizens - are seeking out new options for alternative residencies and citizenship.
 Our Attitudes Survey reveals that, globally, nearly a quarter of UHNWIs are planning to apply for a second passport or citizenship.
-Katie Good of Fragomen, an immigration lawyer, confirms: "We have seen a significant increase in enquiries in the latter stage of 2020 and reached pre-Covid Changing lanes The ranking of selected passports at different times throughout 2020
+Katie Good of Fragomen, an immigration lawyer, confirms: "We have seen a significant increase in enquiries in the latter stage of 2020 and reached pre-Covid levels already."

-Source: Global Passport Power from Passport Index Note: The ranking is based on the number of locations that offer visa-free, visa-on-arrival or visa entry to each passport levels already."
 In November, international finance advisory firm deVere Group reported that enquiries for second passports, citizenships and overseas residencies were up by more than 50% year-on-year.
 The choice of where to go, however, may be narrowing.
 An investigation by news outlet Al Jazeera highlighted corruption by high-level government officials in the Cypriot Investment Programme, which has since been suspended and opened up to further EU Commission scrutiny.
 Malta, another popular European programme, hit its cap last summer and stopped accepting applications although it has since been relaunched with slightly more stringent requirements.
 A trend that we may see more of is a greater emphasis on employment or increased residency requirements as these programmes evolve.
 For economies with record debt levels from fighting the pandemic the incentive to have such programmes is clear.
 Indeed, as Kate Everett-Allen discusses on page 42, many nations are actively wooing wealthy digital nomads.
-Across five Caribbean countries - Antigua and Barbuda, Dominica, Grenada, Saint Lucia, and St Kitts and Nevis - the benefits are said to be worth US\$25 billion annually.
+Across five Caribbean countries - Antigua and Barbuda, Dominica, Grenada, Saint Lucia, and St Kitts and Nevis the benefits are said to be worth US\$25 billion annually.
 With the Covid-induced advent of more flexible and mobile working patterns, we are likely to see demand increase further.
 And in a post-pandemic world where mobility, or lack thereof, has been put in the spotlight we are unlikely to see a reluctance to partake. of UHNWIs plan to apply for a second passport or citizenship in 2021 What drives investment migration?